-This is a practical subject for students who enjoy making art as well as reading and learning about history.
+This is a practical subject for students who enjoy making art as well as reading and learning about art history.
 Visual Arts students develop their artmaking skills in a range of mediums including drawing, painting, ceramics, photography, printmaking, digital artmaking and mixed-media.

-In both Year 9 and Year 10 the program involves attending a whole day excursion.
-From drawings and photos taken on this excursion, students develop a major artwork.
+In both Year 9 and Year 10 students attend a number of excursions.
+From drawings and photographs taken on these excursions, students develop major artworks.